-“Who will keep the house in a California divorce” is a pivotal question many must ask.
-At times, the decision is easy to make: neither spouse can afford or want to keep the home.
-More often, both spouses want to keep the house, and wrestle with the decision.
+“Who will keep the house in a California divorce” is a pivotal question.
+At times, it’s easily answered because neither spouse can afford or wants to keep the house.
+More often, it’s a confounding question that spouses must examine from multiple perspectives.

 How does a couple decide who will keep the house in a California divorce?

-- If at some point during our relationship one or both of us changed the legal character of the house from separate to community, community to separate, or separate to separate, will we honor or challenge the transmutation?
+- Was the legal character of the house changed from separate to community, community to separate, or separate to separate during the marriage and if so, will the spouses honor or challenge the transmutation?

 How do you decide if you should keep the house after divorce?